 -

-Public dental health receives support through the addition of fluoride in water fluoridation.
+Public dental health benefits from water fluoridation.

 -